 However, the more interesting number is app sales.
 Apple’s iTunes store makes four dollars for every dollar made by the Google Play store.

 That’s right, Apple with just 11.7 percent share of phone sales accounts for around 80 percent of app sales.

-Cynics will look at Apple’s 86 percent share of smartphone profits as proof the company overcharges and is therefore gouging iPhone customers.
+Cynics will look at Apple’s 86 percent share of smartphone profits as proof the company overcharges and is, therefore, gouging iPhone customers.
 That is conclusion is wrong.
 The reverse is true.

-What the numbers tell you is that Apple delivers exceptional value to customers.
+What the numbers tell you is that Apple delivers value to customers.
 Value customers are happy to pay for.
-Sure some of that might just be brand.
+Sure some of that might just be the brand.
 Sure there might be an element of the Apple logo on a phone being a status symbol.

 In an open and competitive phone market there is no monopoly on branding and status symbols.
 Plenty of people think Samsung is a prestige brand.
 Yet Samsung can’t convince customers to pay an Apple-like premium.

 It makes sense to talk about Samsung’s share of Android phone sales.
 Market share discussions comparing Apple and Samsung have less value.